API Overview

 The means of requesting a token varies according to the Identity Provider; if you’re not sure which provider your organization uses, check with your system administrator or technical support team.

-The JWT should be sent as a “bearer” token using the “Authorization” request header field with the “Bearer” authentication scheme, as shown in the example below.
+Once you have a JWT, set it up as a “Bearer” using the “Authorization” request header field, as shown in the example below.

 Note: